WilliamSteenbergen/gym-SmartPrimer/README.md

 * Do the post-test

+## The RL situation
+### The action space
+In this simulation, the agent can give out 4 different actions, and thus the action space is 4 dimensional.
+It is always favorable for an agent to not give the same child two of the same hints sequentially.
+This given fact is not in the simulation (the action space is not dynamic), and thus should be reflected in the agent's behavior.
+For example, use [PPO for SmartPrimer](gym-SmartPrimer/gym_SmartPrimer/agents/ppo_agentSmartPrimer.py) for an adapted version of the PPO algorithm.

 ## The children
 Every episode in the simulation is a different child.
 A child is generated as following: